 Granny Smith Apples and Acorn Squash lead the way in this Easy Fall Harvest Turkey Stuffing.
 Add to that some Chopped dates and pine nuts with the usual onions, celery and herbs and this classic side will wow your guests.

-These unusual ingredients make this baked stuffing a delicious side for your holiday turkey and if you use vegetable stock, a great option for any vegetarian guests you may be hosting.
+These unusual ingredients make this baked stuffing a delicious side for your holiday easy-no-fuss-thanksgiving-turkey and if you use vegetable stock, a great option for any vegetarian guests you may be hosting.

 What Is Stuffing?

 Stuffing, dressing or filling as it's often called, can be as basic as lightly seasoned and herby bread, or as elaborate as oyster filling.

 The famous side, named due to the fact that it was literally 'stuffed' inside the meat, has evolved considerably since those early days.
 As the cooking technique and recipe evolved, so did the recipes name.

 In the Southern states the popular term is dressing and the delicious filling is baked in the oven as a casserole.
 The bread of choice is usually cornbread and sometimes biscuits.

 In the Northeast, it's called filling and oysters are often a preferred addition to this popular holiday side.
 On the West Coast, In San Francisco, sourdough is a popular choice when it comes to making stuffing.